mosTavassoli/RunTogether-UX/M4/milestone4.md

 | 6      | 6                            | 0                 | 1                     | 1.0             |
 | 7      | 5                            | 1                 | 2                     | 0.75            |
 | 8      | 6                            | 0                 | 0                     | 1.0             |

-Analyzing the measures computed on the tasks, we discovered that some tasks are more difficult than others to the user.
-Tasks with an Error-Free Rate > 0.5 can be consider easy for the user to do.
-The only most difficult Task was T4 and T7 related to the finding and filtering the groups.

 ### SUS Results